 After ingestion, vitamin B6 will then get converted into its bioavailable form pyridoxal 5′-phosphate (PLP) in the liver and intestines.

 After getting converted into PLP, vitamin B6 then works its way around the body and brain providing its numerous benefits including the creation of neurotransmitters, the regulation of Homocysteine in the blood, and providing nutrients to the cells throughout the body.

 As an essential vitamin, it is particularly well suited for shuttling around your body, easily crossing the blood-brain barrier to help out with the creation of new neurotransmitters and aiding the central nervous system.

 - Can improve your mood

 How to use Vitamin B6?

-Many people can get all of the vitamin B6 that they need through proper nutrition and diet.
-Most people however do not get enough vitamin B6 in their diet.
+You can get all of the vitamin B6 you need through proper nutrition and diet.

 Side effects of Vitamin B6?